emtee40/ocaml-dkml/DEVELOPERS.md

       1. Run `powershell -ExecutionPolicy Bypass tools\install-winget.ps1`
       2. Run `tools\installer-native.cmd`

-3. Do a CMake configure so that [CMakePresetsGenerated.json](./CMakePresetsGenerated.json) is updated with the latest git commits.
+4. Again do a CMake configure so that [CMakePresetsGenerated.json](./CMakePresetsGenerated.json) is updated with the latest git commits.
-4. Do:
+5. Do:

    ```sh
    git commit -m "ci: Try installer" CMakePresetsGenerated.json